MerlinR/Hexital/README.md

 ### Candlestick Movements

-Hexital also comes built with some candle utility methods, to easily take the candles list and detect movements such as Rising Candles, indicator Cross overs, etc, these are designed to be simple to make using the candles and common features easy, many of these are also found in pine scripting.
+Hexital includes built-in candle utility methods for detecting movements such as Rising Candles and indicator crossovers.
+These methods are designed to simplify the process of analyzing candle data and common features.
+Many of these functionalities are inspired by those found in Pine Scripting.

 ## Indicators